danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 },
 {% endhighlight %}

-The question mark at the end tells vue router that the `uri` parameter is optional so a it would match a bare `/chats`, `/chats/chat_url` even `/chats/abazaba`.
+The question mark at the end tells vue router that the `uri` parameter is optional so it would match a bare `/chats`, `/chats/chat_url` even `/chats/abazaba`.
 Anything after the slash would be matched.

 We can also get the `uri` in the component by accessing:

-`this.$route.params` which returns: `Object { uri: "chat_url" }` We're gonna need that pretty soon.
+`this.$route.params` which returns an object: `Object { uri: "chat_url" }`.
+We'll need it soon.

 ### Starting a new session

 To Start a new session, we'll simply post to the API endpoint we created in Part 3

 {% highlight JavaScript %}